FINAL REPORT: 30games-30nights

 Cheapest ticket: $55.00 for the best seat in the house at the first Niagara Center in Buffalo – just a bit right of centre ice, and row 14.
 I actually like to sit a bit higher, between rows 18-24 for the best view.
 Some fans prefer to be in the first or second row, right up against the glass, and many rinks charge the most for these seats.

-Biggest 50/50: Edmonton Oilers: $51,165.00 (That’s the winner’s take, and that’s an average amount for Edmonton.)
+Biggest 50/50: Edmonton Oilers: $51,165.00 (That’s the winner’s take, and that’s a below average amount for Edmonton.)
 Ticket sellers in all cities are volunteers.
 Here’s Maddie from St. Louis.

 Smallest 50/50: New York Islanders: $1,515.00